 3 factors mainly affect wine prices: Maturity, Scarcity, and Brand Equity.

 As with any investment strategy, you should have a long-term investment horizon when investing with Vinovest.
 Profits are earned when your wine has increased value above your purchase price.

 Investment-grade wines take 10-15 years to mature, in general.
 For example, a 12-year-old bottle of Bordeaux will generally be more valuable than a 2-year-old bottle.
-Just like a wine you see at a spirits store, the older the bottle, the generally more expensive it is.
+Like a wine you see at a spirits store, the older the bottle, the more expensive it is.